ColbyMuseum/embark-templates/README.md

 - **For IIIF Manifests**:
 	- Requests to `http://foo.bar/results.html?layout=ccma_objects&format=shtml&maximumrecords=20&recordType=objects_1&query=_ID=4204` returns a valid IIIF Presentation manifest for the object's views.

-## Bugs:
+## Known Bugs:
-- These are just shims--the bits that process image data use Colby's image filename convention (web ready images ending "_cd.jpg") to do important stuff.
-So, YMMV.
+- These are just shims--the bits that process image data use Colby's image filename convention (web-ready JPEGs end with `_cd.jpg`) to do important stuff so YMMV.
+- The contents of the "exhibitions" key are pretty useless--it lists every instance of an object in an exhibition.
 - The IIIF manifests have bad Canvas height/width terms.
 The spurious `'height': 999` and `'width': 999`  doesn't seem to upset [UniversalViewer](http://universalviewer.io).